Zanthra/GTTS/GTTS_1.1.0/Readme.txt

 energy consumption, vehicle speed, shooting speed, etc, 1 second should be read as 60 ticks.
 If your tick rate is 120, and a boiler says it consumes 1.8MW, that is 1.8MJ per 60 ticks, or 3.6MJ per adjusted second.
-The mod balances everything so that all standard rations for Factorio still work.
+The mod balances everything so that all standard ratios for Factorio still work.
 Train schedules on the other hand will always run faster or slower than indicated, as a wait time of 60 seconds is 3600 ticks, or only 30 seconds at 120 UPS.